shullgroup/rheoQCM/README.md

 ## Getting Started

 The analysis portions of the software should work on Windows/Mac/Linux platforms.
 In all cases you'll need some familiarity with running commands from the terminal, however.
 It's assumed in the following that you know how to do this on your platform.
-The software to interface with network analyzers and collect the QCM data only runs on Windows-based computers.
+The software to interface with network analyzers and collect the QCM data only runs on Windows-based computers (The analyser currently interfaced with only works on Windows).

 ### Capabilities